 25.3.
 If within 30 minutes from the time appointed for the General Meeting a quorum is not present, the meeting shall stand adjourned to the same day, time and place in the next week (or the first Business Day thereafter), at the same time and place, or to a later date if so mentioned in the General Meeting's notice.
 At such adjourned meeting, a quorum shall be required in accordance with Article 25.2 above.
-If an adjourned General Meeting is convened in accordance with this Article 25.3 and a quorum is not present within 30 minutes of the announced time, the General Meeting shall commence with any number of shareholders present and, subject to and without derogating from the requirements of Article 5.3.4 above, all resolutions adopted shall be deemed binding upon the Company, further provided that such resolutions were in according with the agenda of matters to be discussed sent to shareholders with the notice of the General Meeting.
+If an adjourned General Meeting shall commence with any number of shareholders present and, subject to and without derogating from the requirements of Article 5.3.4 above, all resolutions adopted shall be deemed binding upon the Company, further provided that such resolutions were in according with the agenda of matters to be discussed sent to shareholders with the notice of the General Meeting.